miguelraz/REPLMasteryWorkshop/README.md

 - julia examples
 - bolded text
 - a part that says `# Extended help` and then running `??parse` 👀
+- `?DataFrames` - if you don't have a docstring for your main Module, it will just display your repo's `README.md`.

 (Hint: Look at `?parse` and try and find all the doc comments with `@edit parse(Int, "123")`)